apoorvelec/WebApps/README.md

 2}ServletExample:
 This is a sample web app which is a slight advancement over the previous Hello Servlet web app.
 It uses Java Server Pages (JSP) to get user input and output the response.

+3}CalculatorWebApp: Coming soon!!!.
+This will be a web app which will be intended to have the functionality of a simple calculator.